-COMPLIANCE AND ENFORCEMENT
+V. COMPLIANCE AND ENFORCEMENT

-Information, Confidentiality, Cooperation
+A. Information, Confidentiality, Cooperation

-ADOT will safeguard from disclosure to third parties any information that may reasonably be regarded as confidential business information, consistent with Federal, state, and local law.
+ADOT and all its Subrecipients/Subgrantees and LPAs will safeguard from disclosure to third parties any information that may reasonably be regarded as confidential business information, consistent with Federal, state, and local law.

-Notwithstanding any contrary provisions of state or local law, ADOT will not release personal financial information submitted in response to the personal net worth requirement to a third party (other than DOT) without the written consent of the submitter.
+Notwithstanding any contrary provisions of state or local law, ADOT and all its Subrecipients/Subgrantees and LPAs will not release personal financial information submitted in response to the personal net worth requirement to a third party (other than DOT) without the written consent of the submitter.

-Contract Performance
+B. Contract Performance

-Contract items of work designated by the contractor, consultant, or vendor to be awarded to DBEs shall be performed by the designated DBE or an ADOT-approved DBE substitute.
-DBE contract work items shall not be performed by the contractor, consultant, vendor, or a non-DBE subcontractor without prior approval by the Civil Rights Office.
-The DBE must perform a commercially useful function; that is, the DBE must manage, perform, and supervise a distinct element of work.

-At project initiation (i.e. preconstruction meeting, kick-off meeting, etc.), contractors, consultants, or vendors shall provide to copies of completed and signed subcontracts purchase orders, invoices, etc., with the appropriate DBEs.
+Contract items of work designated by the contractor, consultant, or vendor to DBEs shall be performed by the designated DBE or an ADOT-approved DBE substitute.
+DBE contract work items shall not be performed by the contractor, consultant, vendor, or a non-DBE subcontractor without prior written approval by the Business Engagement & Compliance Office.
+The DBE must perform a commercially useful function.
+At project initiation (preconstruction meeting, kick-off meeting, etc.), contractors, consultants, or vendors shall provide copies of completed and signed DBEs' (listed on the DBE Affidavits) subcontracts, purchase orders, invoices, etc.

-Within five working days of the preconstruction conference or kick-off meeting, the contractor or consultant shall also provide electronic copies of signed subcontract agreements to the Civil Rights Office through the Department's web based payment tracking system (https://adot.dbesystem.com).
-As part of this submittal, contractors shall be required to log into the system and enter the name, contact information, and subcontract amounts for all subcontractors and vendors performing on the project as verification that scopes of services and commitments made via DBE documentation submitted as a condition of contract award are being met.
+Within five business days of the preconstruction conference or kick-off meeting, the contractor or consultant shall enter all subcontractors' information (DBEs and non-DBEs) into the Business Engagement & Compliance Office web-based payment tracking system (https://adot.dbesystem.com).
+Contractors shall be required to enter into the system subcontractors' name, contact information, and subcontract amounts for all subcontractors and vendors performing on the project as verification that scopes of services and commitments made via DBE documentation submitted as a condition of contract award are being met.